asyncapi/java-template/template/TUTORIAL.md

-# {{ asyncapi.info().title() }}

-{{ asyncapi.info().description() | safe }}
+Java Template Tutorial
+===

-This file provides example commands which can be used to run this template publisher/subsriber model using IBM MQ and a provided YAML file.
+This file provides example commands which can be used to run the Java Template publisher/subsriber model using IBM MQ and a provided YAML file.

 ## Prerequisites

+### Run MQ
+You will need a running instance of MQ, instructions of how to run MQ on a Container can be found [here](https://developer.ibm.com/tutorials/mq-connect-app-queue-manager-containers/).
+If you are new to MQ, or want a refresher, you can click [here](https://ibm.biz/learn-mq)
+<br></br>

 ### Install Maven
 For instructions on installing maven for your operating system, please see the [Apache Maven site](https://maven.apache.org/install.html).
-<br></br>

-### Run MQ
-You will need a running instance of MQ, instructions of how to run MQ on a Container can be found [here](https://developer.ibm.com/tutorials/mq-connect-app-queue-manager-containers/).
 <br></br>

 ### Install the AsyncAPI Generator